rickiebrick13-lgtm/gpo-bypass-with-stage-timer/README.md

 Note (vbscript version):
 0. Use the files in the VBSclock_withJSBackup folder.
-1. All files have to be in the same folder
+1. All files have to be in the same folder including index.html and your pptx.
 2. In timeScript.vbs, change targetTimeStr to alter the time
 3. In timeScript.vbs, change presentationPath to your powerpoint presentation's path.
 4. In FORCE_Launch.bat, in line 6, switch Test.pptx with your pptx. do not change anything else.